 - Must be enrolled at a California Community College

-- Strong organizational skills and the ability to work independently to effectively complete multiple tasks
+- Organizational skills and the ability to work independently to complete multiple tasks

-- Leadership and interpersonal skills to work effectively with others
+- Possess leadership and interpersonal skills to work effectively with others

 - Bilingual in Spanish, Hmong, and/or Vietnamese preferred but not required